vcmi/VCMI.eu/additional/docs/faq.md

 > No, they are a separate group of modders, but we do collaborate.

+* How close is VCMI to replicating Heroes of Might and Magic 3?

+> Almost every feature from the original game should.
+If something doesn't work, report it on our [Bugtracker](https://github.com/vcmi/vcmi/issues).

 * When is VCMI final / 2.0 / whatever version going to be released?

 > Open source projects never stop growing, and they tend to drift in different directions over the years.
 As long as contributors like to add new features, VCMI will continue to evolve.
 There's no point in waiting for a "final" version.
 It's hard to estimate any sort of big milestones like "100% original H3 compatibility" since work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not very close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably have achieved that goal long ago.
 Extensibility of VCMI engine requires doing various things "better" than the original Heroes 3 developers did, and not just the easiest way.
 Our engine is built with extensibility in mind, and various mechanics (such as creature abilities) are not hardcoded, but moddable.
 Our long-term goals, such as improved multiplayer, make VCMI harder to develop in the short term.